-Gunmen kill at least 16 people in attack on Hanukkah celebration on Sydney's Bondi Beach
+Father and son gunmen kill at least 15 people in attack on Hanukkah event at Sydney's Bondi Beach

 The shooting targeted a Jewish celebration

-“This attack was designed to target Sydney's Jewish community,” New South Wales Premier Chris Minns said.

-The violence erupted at the end of a summer day when thousands had flocked to Bondi Beach, including hundreds gathered for the Chanukah by the Sea event celebrating the start of the eight-day Hanukkah festival.
+The violence erupted at the end of a summer day when thousands had flocked to Bondi Beach, an icon of Australia's cultural life.
+They included hundreds gathered for the Chanukah by the Sea event celebrating the start of the eight-day Hanukkah festival.

+The festivities included face painting and a petting zoo.
+Then mayhem erupted.

-Chabad, an Orthodox Jewish movement that runs outreach around the world and sponsors public events during major Jewish holidays, identified one of the dead as Rabbi Eli Schlanger, assistant rabbi at Chabad of Bondi and an organizer of the event.
+Chabad, an Orthodox Jewish movement that runs outreach worldwide and sponsors events during major Jewish holidays, identified one of the dead as Rabbi Eli Schlanger, assistant rabbi at Chabad of Bondi and an organizer of the event.

 Israel’s Foreign Ministry confirmed the death of an Israeli citizen, but gave no further details.
+French President Emmanuel Macron announced a French citizen, identified as Dan Elkayam, was among those killed.

+None of the victims have been publicly named by Australian authorities.
+The gunmen haven't been officially named either.

+But stories of the victims began to emerge in local news outlets on Monday.
+Larisa Kleytman told reporters outside St Vincent's Hospital that her husband, Alexander Kleytman was among the dead, according to The Australian newspaper.

-Police said emergency services were called to Campbell Parade in Bondi about 6:45 p.m. responding to reports of shots being fired.
-Video filmed by onlookers showed people in bathing suits running from the water as shots rang out.
-Separate footage showed two men in black shirts firing with long guns from a footbridge leading to the beach, as sirens wailed and people cried out in the background.
+Police said emergency services were called at about 6:45 p.m., responding to reports of shots being fired.
+Video by onlookers showed people in bathing suits running from the water as shots rang out.

-One dramatic clip broadcast on Australian television showed a man appearing to tackle and disarm one of the gunmen, before pointing the man’s weapon at him, then setting the gun on the ground.
+Separate footage showed two men in black shirts firing with long guns from a footbridge leading to the beach.
+One dramatic clip broadcast on Australian television showed a man appearing to tackle and disarm one gunman, before pointing the man’s weapon at him, then setting the gun on the ground.

-Minns called the man, named by relatives to Australian media as fruit shop owner Ahmed al Ahmed, a “genuine hero.”
+Minns called the man, identified by relatives to Australian media as fruit shop owner Ahmed al Ahmed, a “genuine hero.”

 Witnesses fled and hid as shots rang out